 The muscles and tendons of the rotator “cuff” hold the upper arm bone in the socket of the shoulder joint.
-Every year, millions of people in the United States visit their doctors with a rotator cuff problem.
-Usually occurring in the dominant arm, a rotator cuff injury weakens the shoulder and makes daily activities and routines difficult.
+Usually occurring in the dominant arm, a rotator cuff injury weakens the shoulder and makes daily activities and routines difficult and painful.
 Injuries are categorized as acute or chronic:

 - Chronic injuries are injuries that result from overuse and occur over time.
 Athletes and construction workers are especially prone to rotator cuff injuries.

-Most rotator cuffs are caused by the normal effects of aging.
-Thus, people over 40 are at greater risk of a rotator cuff tear.
-Those engaged in repetitive lifting or overhead activities – think pitchers in baseball, or painters – are also at risk.
+Most rotator cuff injuries are caused by the normal effects of aging, so people over 40 are at greater risk of a rotator cuff tear.
+Those engaged in repetitive lifting or overhead activities – like pitchers in baseball or painters – are also at risk.

 The majority of tears in young adults are caused by a traumatic injury, such as a fall.